nickperkins/nickperkins.au/content/page/about/index.md

 When not inside getting a screen tan, I am a volunteer motorsport official.
 I have been an official since 2015, working in many areas such as flagging, paddock marshaling, and track marshaling.
 Since 2023, I have moved into timekeeping which has seen me quickly progress into senior roles, such as chief timekeeper for support categories at the Gold Coast 500 in 2024.

-{{< imgproc img="nick-official.jpeg" command="Resize" options="x250" alt="A picture of a white, balding man with a grey and brown beard.
-He is wearing a dull-green GitHub cap with a radio headset over it, dark sunglasses, a bright orange hi-vis short and a lanyard around his neck holding a whistle.
+{{< imgproc img="FB_IMG_1737108967029.jpg" command="Resize" options="x250" alt="A white, balding man with a grey and brown beard.
+He is wearing a blue polo shirt and glasses, sitting in front of computer screens showing timing information.
 He looks very official!" >}}I love being a motorsport official!{{< /imgproc >}}

 This has seen me work alongside other experienced officials to build a volunteer group named [GP Timers](https://gptimers.com.au) for timekeepers in South East Queensland.
 We hope to provide a safe and fun environment for people to learn timekeeping at circuit events and find an outlet for their passion.